StevenCostiou/The-Pharo-Debugger-Book/chapters/basics/elements-of-the-debugger.md

 ### Elements of the Debugger

-In this chapter, we describe the standard debugging features, workflow, and the debugger user interface to contextualize our implementations.
+In this chapter, we describe the elements of the debugger graphical user interface.

 The *StDebugger*~(\autoref{fig:stdebugger}) is an interactive debugger for Pharo programs.
 To start debugging and exploring a program, developers use breakpoints to automatically break the program at certain points in its execution.